 - Any other initiative by the garden which promotes enthusiasm for and better growing of camellias.

 - Applications for recognition may be initiated by an ACS Director or Officer or by the garden concerned, and should be addressed to the ACS Camellia Trail Committee Chair.
 The nomination form requires appropriate information relative to the criteria.
 The form is available at https://www.americancamellias.com/about-american-camellia-society/american-camellia-trail-gardens/acs-camellia-trail-nomination-form and may be submitted online.
+Next, email high quality photographs of the camellia garden (preferably in bloom), one per message, to email@example.com.
 You may view a list of Camellia Trail Gardens under the "Gardens & Nurseries" option on the ACS website.

 - The Camellia Trail Committee will review the nomination and determine if the garden has met the noted criteria.
 If favorable, the garden will be contacted by the Executive Director of the American Camellia Society.